MoniFarsang/Controlling-Agents-by-Constrained-Policy-Updates/README.md

 ## Enjoy the trained  PPO agent

 The trained agents are added to the repo.
-The exp-id refers to the different clipping strategies (1: constant, 2: linearly decaying, 3: exponentially decaying).
+The exp-id refers to the different clipping strategies (1: constant, 2: linearly decaying, 3: exponentially decaying, 4: Z-shaped decaying, 5: using moving average).
 If the trained agent exists, then you can see it in action using:
 ```
 python enjoy.py --algo ppo --env env_id --exp-id number
 ```